ideanotionadmin/ideapress/README.md

 <h3>5.3 Options.js</h3>

 The application and modules are setup in options.js.
 It imports the module JavaScripts and sets all the options.
-It is essential to understand options.js in order to correctly setup MetroPress.
+It is essential to understand options.js in order to correctly setup IdeaPress.

 <table border=1>
   <tbody>